Agent coordination

 - Skim front matter first —

-room_historyis cheap;message_getonly what matters. - Keep posts concise — a one-liner + a few sentences, not essays.
+agents historyis cheap;agents messageonly what matters. - Keep posts concise — a one-liner + a few sentences, not essays.

-- Reply to threads — use
+- Reply to messages — use